Kitware/kwiver/doc/manuals/sprokit/distributed_pipeline.rst

 requirements for the transport implementations are somewhat dependent on Sprokit’s stream processing implementation and so don’t lend themselves to implementation as KWIVER arrows).
-The current implementation focuses on a one-to-many and many-to-one topologies for one VITAL data type.
+The current implementation focuses on a one-to-many and many-to-one topologies for VITAL data types.

 Transport processes take a serialized message (byte buffer) and interface to a specific data transport.
 There are two types of